 Jotting down your thoughts, especially those that feel heavy has been proven to help you process your feelings and approach situations in a more effective way.

-If you’re currently feeling like your mindset isn’t at its best, creating a habit of journaling for a few minutes before going to bed may help you pinpoint exactly what is happening.
+If you’re currently feeling like your mindset isn’t at its best, journaling can improve wellbeing.
+Creating a habit of journaling for a few minutes before going to bed may help you pinpoint exactly what is happening.

 At the same time, your journal can become a guide for you to better understand what is going on and how you could potentially come up with solutions.